samujack/civial-hero/README.md

 Most likely if you are deploying to Netlify and created a new Hugo site or added this theme to an existing Hugo site then you are not deploying from the `exampleSite` directory and you can delete the `netlify.toml` file.

-## License

-If you fork or copy this theme the LICENSE file and the copyright notice on line 3 (where I am listed as the author) must not be changed.
-You cannot just replace the copyright line with your own name.
-Attribution in your README.md or on your site is also welcome but not required.